charparr/parr-thesis/thesis/data.md

 <sub>*See the following appendices for detailed documentation of these processing steps: CLPX DEM Preparation; Happy Valley DEM Preparation.</sub>

-High confidence DEMs suitable for the computation of seasonal snow depth maps are produced by the above processing chain.
+The above processing chain produces DEMs suitable for the computation of seasonal snow depth maps.
+We are confident in these products because the repeated acquisitions bookend most of the DSM acquisitions and because the surface height differences between the two DEMs are relatively small.
+Maps of topographic surface roughness are also derived directly from these DEMs.

 ## The Snow-Covered DSMs